Skip to main content

 • Flows - You can create as many flows as needed to run on your account.
 Each flow starts with a trigger (either a webhook or a triggerless trigger).
 When a flow is activated, it uses its own temporary database of variables as defined by the steps in it.
 The flow communicates (pull or push data) with the account's database with API.

 • Webhook - Labguru user-triggered events can be used to activate workflows.
-Each flow will have its webhook, with a unique id.
+Each flow will have its webhook, with a unique ID.
 All existing webhooks can be viewed from the Labguru app by adding "/admin/webhooks" to the URL. (multiple flows can have the same trigger, and each will be a different webhook)

 • Triggerless triggers - There are flow triggers that do not depend on user activity in the Labguru application.
 Currently, there are 3 types: